 It all started With Cam. . .

+The Positive Tracks concept was conceived in 2009 at the CHaD Hero Half Marathon at a community rally for a nine year-old young leukemia patient named Cameron Marshall.
 It rained that year at the CHaD HERO, hard.
 So hard that the inaugural Cam’s Course lost power and sound.
 But hundreds of families showed up to run for Cam, anyway.
 Cam was seriously ill, but he came too, and was carried through the finish line by his school principal to the sound of hundreds of his friends humming Chariots Of Fire.
 That moment revealed how an athletic effort can be a powerful gesture of hope, a compelling means of supporting a friend and the worthy organization helping him.

 The inaugural Cam’s Course evidenced how one act can lead to large-scale community action.
 The fact is: people want to help people.
 Kids want to help kids.